Lumiere401/Tianxn.github.io/about.md

+---
+layout: inner
+title: About
+permalink: /about/
+---
 # About me

 Hello and welcome to my corner of the internet!
 I'm Xuening, pronounced as Schuening and I'm delighted to have you here.
 Let me share a bit about myself.